neilbretana/HCV_prison_model/README.md

 4. projection of DAA treatment outside of the prisons
 5. combination of treatment and prevention strategies

-The manual containing a detailed discussion of the code can be found in README.docx
+The manual containing a detailed discussion of the code can be found in the documents folder.